ant981228/fast-debate-paste/README.md

 2. **Configure QuickCopy in Zutilo**: After installing Zutilo, open Zotero and go to the Zutilo preferences.
 Configure "QuickCopy items" to be activated with the `Ctrl + 0` hotkey.
 3. **Set QuickCopy Output in Zotero Preferences**:
    - Go to Zotero preferences and navigate to `Advanced -> Config Editor`.
    - Change the value of `extensions.zotero.export.quickCopy.setting` to match the output format you want to copy.
-For example, if you're using a custom Zotero style for policy debate, you might set the value to something like `bibliography=http://www.zotero.org/styles/policy-debate-v3`.
+If you're using Truf's custom Zotero style for policy debate, you would set the value to `bibliography=http://www.zotero.org/styles/policy-debate-v3`.
+Otherwise, you can find the URL by going to Zotero Preferences, selecting your preferred style, choosing Style Editor, and finding the url in the <id> field.
+Your value would then be `bibliography=yourIdFieldValue`.

 ## Usage